elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the type cannot be reduced to "_record", abort with "Optional 'with' info is only allowed on record types." and the type's locus; exit.`
+`If the type cannot be reduced to "record", abort with "Optional 'with' info is only allowed on record types." and the type's locus; exit.`

 `To check for invalid optional info on a type (scale):`

 `If the compiler's abort flag is set, exit.`

-`If the type cannot be reduced to "_number", abort with "Scales are only allowed on number types." and the type's locus; exit.`
+`If the type cannot be reduced to "number", abort with "Scales are only allowed on number types." and the type's locus; exit.`

 `To check for invalid optional info on a type (target):`

 `If the compiler's abort flag is set, exit.`

-`If the type cannot be reduced to "_pointer", abort with "Optional 'to' info is only allowed on pointer types." and the type's locus; exit.`
+`If the type cannot be reduced to "pointer", abort with "Optional 'to' info is only allowed on pointer types." and the type's locus; exit.`

 110: These helpers are needed too: